 Your Bhutan Encompassed Tour starts with the flight into Paro on our national carrier, Druk Air, is a befitting introduction to the spectacular beauty of our country.
 In clear weather, magnificent views of the world’s highest peaks give way to the lush green Paro valley as you land.
 The first gift from Bhutan will be the cool, clean fresh air as you step out of the plane.
 After clearing customs and visa control you are met by your guide and then drive you the short distance to your hotel.
-Afternoon drive to visit the Rimpung Dzong, built in 17th century to defend the valley against Tibetan invaders.
-The dzong is now used as an administration centre and school for monks.
-Dinner and overnight at hotel.
+Afternoon drive to visit the Rimpung Dzong, built-in the 17th century to defend the valley against Tibetan invaders.
+The dzong is now used as an administration center and school for monks.
+Dinner and overnight at the hotel.

 Day 02: Paro – hike to Taktsang – Thimphu